Nuclear fusion: Process

 The release of energy with the fusion of light elements is due to the interplay of two opposing forces: the nuclear force, a manifestation of the strong interaction, which holds protons and neutrons tightly together in the atomic nucleus; and the Coulomb force, which causes positively charged protons in the nucleus to repel each other.
 Lighter nuclei (nuclei smaller than iron and nickel) are sufficiently small and proton-poor to allow the nuclear force to overcome the Coulomb force.
 This is because the nucleus is sufficiently small that all nucleons feel the short-range attractive force at least as strongly as they feel the infinite-range Coulomb repulsion.
 Building up nuclei from lighter nuclei by fusion releases the extra energy from the net attraction of particles.
 For larger nuclei, however, no energy is released, because the nuclear force is short-range and cannot act across larger nuclei.

-Fusion powers stars and produces virtually all elements in a process called nucleosynthesis.
+Fusion powers stars and produces most elements lighter than cobalt in a process called nucleosynthesis.
 The Sun is a main-sequence star, and, as such, generates its energy by nuclear fusion of hydrogen nuclei into helium.
 In its core, the Sun fuses 620 million metric tons of hydrogen and makes 616 million metric tons of helium each second.
 The fusion of lighter elements in stars releases energy and the mass that always accompanies it.
 For example, in the fusion of two hydrogen nuclei to form helium, 0.645% of the mass is carried away in the form of kinetic energy of an alpha particle or other forms of energy, such as electromagnetic radiation.

 It takes considerable energy to force nuclei to fuse, even those of the lightest element, hydrogen.
 When accelerated to high enough speeds, nuclei can overcome this electrostatic repulsion and be brought close enough such that the attractive nuclear force is greater than the repulsive Coulomb force.
-The strong force grows rapidly once the nuclei are close enough, and the fusing nucleons can essentially "fall" into each other and the result is fusion and net energy produced.
-The fusion of lighter nuclei, which creates a heavier nucleus and often a free neutron or proton, generally releases more energy than it takes to force the nuclei together; this is an exothermic process that can produce self-sustaining reactions.
+The strong force grows rapidly once the nuclei are close enough, and the fusing nucleons can essentially "fall" into each other and the result is fusion; this is an exothermic process.